Listening Section of IELTS

 Most candidates are well acquainted with the American accent but are not used to English spoken with a British or a neutral accent.
 Another problem candidates often face is, in understanding common English proverbs and idioms.
 You should try studying commonly used proverbs and idioms in order to understand and analyze the audio clips that you hear.

 You can also become used to the accent by listening more to British programs (like the BBC Channel) and trying to speak in that accent.
 You can develop a fluency in the language only with practice.
-Some other points to be remembered while listening for IELTS are discussed in the following section.
+Some other points to be remembered about this section are discussed in the following section.

 Tips to Help You Prepare

-When you prepare for the Listening Section of IELTS you could consider the following tips:
+When you prepare for the Listening Section of the test you could consider the following tips:

 - You should try to understand English spoken with a neutral accent.